The Euler Scheme for Fractional Stochastic Delay Differential Equations with Additive Noise: Proofs

 \section{Proofs}

-Throughout all our proofs, the non-random positive constants will be denoted by the generic symbol $C>0$, and they may change from line to line.
-We recall to the reader that we are always assuming that $b,$the drift component of our SDDE, is of linear growth.
+Throughout all our proofs, the non-random positive constants (independent of $n$) will be denoted by the generic symbol $C>0$, and they may change from line to line.
+As it is costumary, we will write $x\lesssim y$ whenever $x\leq C y$ where the constant $C$ being independent of $n$.
+We recall to the reader that we are always assuming that $b$, the drift component of our SDDE, is of class $\mathcal{C}^{1}$ and of linear growth.